Frequently Asked Questions

-We understand that circumstances may prevent you from returing the form within 10 days.
+We understand that circumstances may prevent you from returning the form within 10 days.
 Please return the form as soon as you can.
 You do not need to contact the court to explain your circumstances.

 What should I do if I don't live in King or Pierce county?

 You still need to complete the entire form.
 We are a federal court and we summon jurors from the 19 Washington counties within our district.
-By comparison, state, county and municipal government courts typically only calls jurors from within a specific county or city.
+By comparison, state, county and municipal government courts typically only call jurors from within a specific county or city.

 What should I do if I lost my Qualification Questionnaire?